 Sometimes, fear percolates when we simply don't know what to expect.
 The best way to overcome this is to arm yourself with the right information to prepare, both mentally and physically.

 Mammogram guidelines can be confusing for women.
 They are always changing and there are a few different organizations that offer varying guidelines.
-This is why its so important for every woman to discuss her breast cancer risk and when to begin screening mammography with her primary care physician or OB/GYN, recommends Dr. Campbell.
+This is why it's so important for every woman to discuss her breast cancer risk and when to begin screening mammography with her primary care physician or OB/GYN.

 Many factors determine when you should have a mammogram, such as your family history, risk factors and age.
-AdventHealth for Women recommends that women get screening mammograms every year, starting at age 40.
+We recommend that women get screening mammograms every year, starting at age 40.
 Any woman over the age of 30 should have a diagnostic mammogram if any unusual breast symptoms such as a lump, pain, nipple thickening or discharge or a change in breast size or shape are detected.

-Dr. Campbell concludes, If patients have questions about when to start having a mammogram or how often they should get them, I always encourage them to talk to their physician for reassurance.
-Its never too early to start that dialogue with your doctor and plan for your future health.
+If patients have questions about when to start having a mammogram or how often they should get them, your physician is always there for reassurance.
+It's never too early to start that dialogue with your doctor and plan for your future health.

 We want to make it easier for you to get that first mammogram.
 If you are age 40 and over, have not had any breast symptoms, and have not had a mammogram in the last year, you do not need a physicians order to get a screening mammogram.
 Learn more about how to schedule your mammogram today.